chrisosaurus/a-linear-lisp/README.md

     (drop id expression)

-split - linearly break apart a cons cell into two parts and then continue evaluation of expression:
+split - linearly break apart a cons cell (id3) into two parts (id1 and id2) and then continue evaluation of expression:

     (split (id1 id id3)